labodyn/Tracking-health-and-body/README.md

 # Tracking-health-and-body

-The goal of this project is to examine several variables related to health and body composition from different diet and lifestyle factors.
-Machine learning algorithms will be used to learn and predict.
+The goal of this project is to examine the influence of different diet and lifestyle factors on different measures of health and body composition.
+Inference + prediction.

 #### DATA COLLECTION ####
 EXPORT MYFITNESSPAL: https://www.designbyvh.com/myfitnesspal-export-data/
-EXPORT GOOGLE FIT: https://takeout.google.com/settings/takeout
+EXPORT GOOGLE FIT: https://takeout.google.com/settings/takeout EXPORT FITNOTES: Through the app http://fitnotesapp.com/ Self tracking of weight, bodyfat, waiste size, ...

 #### VARIABLES ####